Are Dental Implants Worth It?

 Can Dental Implants Really Be Done in One Day?

-This type of treatment is often called:
+This type of treatment is often called the following:

 ✔ Same-Day Dental Implants